jmparatte/Arduino-Win32/README.md

-# Arduino development libraries and toolkit for MinGW Win32 platform
+# Arduino libraries and toolkit for MinGW Win32 platform
 Arduino Win32